smoli/wittum-labels-24/README.md

 #### Dependencies

-Once built, the app does not have any dependencies to JavaScript libraries.
 The font **Source Sans Pro** is loaded from Google and bootstraps stylesheet is used.

+For all other dependencies see [package.json](https://github.com/mobxjs/mobx-react-boilerplate/blob/master/package.json).

 ### Acknowledgements